Homomorphisms between XL-type Artin groups: Graphs with no cut-vertex or separating edge

 \begin{proof}[Proof of Proposition~\ref{prop:inj_hom_general_case}] Let $\gamma$ be an induced cycle of $\Gamma$ (which exists since $\Gamma$ does not have a cut-vertex).
 By applying Lemma~\ref{lem:inj_hom_cycle_case}, we get an element $g_\gamma\in A_{\Gamma'}$ and a label-preserving graph embedding $\varphi_\gamma: \gamma \hookrightarrow \Gamma'$ such that for every standard generator $v\in V(\gamma)$, we have By Lemma~\ref{lem:trivial_labels}, we have $g_\gamma = g_{\gamma'}$ for every two induced cycles $\gamma, \gamma'$.
 Moreover, the embeddings $\varphi_\gamma$ are compatible on their intersection and yield a label-preserving graph homomorphism $\varphi:\Gamma \rightarrow \Gamma'$.
 By injectivity of $f$, it follows that $\varphi$ is an embedding, which concludes the proof. \end{proof}

 \paragraph{Consequences.} We list below a few immediate corollaries:

-\begin{corollary} Let $A_\Gamma$ be a large-type Artin group of hyperbolic type that satisfies the Cycle of Standard Trees Property.
-Suppose that $\Gamma$ is connected, is not an edge and does not have a cut-vertex or a separating edge.
+\begin{corollary} Let $A_\Gamma$ be an XL-type Artin group that satisfies the Cycle of Standard Trees Property.
+Suppose that $\Gamma$ is connected with $|V(\Gamma)|\geq 3$ and has no cut-vertex or separating edge.
 Then $A_\Gamma$ is co-hopfian. \end{corollary}

 \begin{proof} Let $f: A_\Gamma \hookrightarrow A_\Gamma$ be an injective homomorphism.
 By Proposition~\ref{prop:inj_hom_general_case}, we get a label-preserving embedding $\varphi: \Gamma \hookrightarrow \Gamma$, an integer $\varepsilon = \pm1$ and an element $g \in A_{\Gamma'}$ such that for every standard generator $v \in V(\Gamma)$, we have